Miqan Wetland: Location

 Miqan Wetland with an area of 25,000 ha.
-The area of Miqan wetland has reached 61.18 km2 in May 2019 and more than 19 km2 in August 2019. is located 15 km northeast of Arak city and in the south of Davoodabad city.
+The area of Miqan wetland reached 61.18 km2 in May 2019 and more than 19 km2 in August 2019.
+It is located 15 km northeast of Arak and in the south of Davudabad.
 It is next to Rahzan, Deh Namak, and Miqan villages.
 The catchment area of the wetland varies between 10,000–12,000 ha depending on the amount of the absorbed water.
 Its average altitude is 1700 m above sea level and its annual rainfall is 258 mm.
 The water level of the wetland (in different seasons of the year) reaches to 140 cm.

 Miqan Wetland consists of a seasonal lake, desert, and alluvial plains.
 The nearest mountain to the wetland is located 10 km southeast of it, which is called "Kooh Takht Zard" with the height of 2269 meters.
 There are three islands in the middle of the wetland, the largest of which is 500 m2.
 Miqan Wetland is located at the flattest section of Farahan plain and the region of Arak.